Pirates vs. Mariners Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- Luis Castillo (3-2) will take to the mound for the Mariners and make his 11th start of the season.
+- The Mariners will send Marco Gonzales (4-1) to the mound for his 10th start this season.

-- He has earned a quality start four times in 10 starts this season.

-- Castillo has 10 starts in a row of five innings or more.

 |Opponent